The Chamberlain Hrdlicka Business and International Tax Blog provides updates, developments, and insights on business and international tax.

 Erica Opitz is a shareholder in the firm’s Atlanta office in the Corporate, Securities, and Finance practice group.
 Often serving as a client’s outside general counsel, Ms. Opitz assists clients with corporate governance ...

-Nicholas (“Nick”) Kemper is an Associate in the Corporate, Securities & Finance practice group.
-Mr. Kemper focuses his practice on representing companies in a variety of transactional and securities matters, including ...
+Nicholas (“Nick”) Kemper’s practice focuses on representing companies in a variety of transactional matters, including commercial finance, mergers & acquisitions, corporate governance, securities offerings, and real ...